Owloops/updo/README.md

 - Customizable refresh intervals and request timeouts
 - Supports HTTP and HTTPS, with options to skip SSL verification
 - Assertion on response body content
-- Command-line interface with subcommand support
+- Command-line interface with simple usage
 - Simple mode with fancy or plain text output
 - Automatic terminal capability detection